amirrr1987/file-and-folder-tree-json-copier/README.md

-# file-and-folder-tree-json-copier
+# file-tree-json

-Generate and copy the directory structure of the current project as JSON.
+A VSCode extension to generate a directory structure of the current project as JSON.